webchick/webchick.tech/cltkm5h1q00000al87qrs9w3z.md

 * What does my "gut" tell me?

 Prioritizing like this might *feel* like you're being productive, at least for awhile.
-But without a cohesive strategy behind your actions, you risk spreading yourself too thin, leaving higher-impact things on the table collecting dust, and/or toiling away on things no one cares about.
+But without a cohesive strategy behind your actions, you risk spreading yourself too thin, leaving higher-impact things on the table collecting dust, and/or toiling away on things no one else cares about.

 What you want to do instead is use **data-driven decision making** to make your choice, and **make your prioritization criteria transparent** so that when people raise objections you're able to "show your work" on your thinking.